Based in the US

 Saloni is an experienced economic development consultant.
-She manages and provides technical expertise on projects across Triple Line's trade and industrialisation portfolio.
+She manages and provides technical expertise on projects across Triple Line's trade and industrialisation and private sector development portfolio.

-Saloni is an economic development consultant with over nine years of work experience in East Africa and South Asia in areas of trade and logistics, business environment, PPPs, urban and industrial infrastructure.
+Saloni is an economic development consultant with over eleven years of work experience in East Africa and South Asia in areas of trade and logistics, private sector development, industrial infrastructure, business environment reform, and PPPs.
 She has worked with governments, industry associations and donors to design programmes aimed at creating jobs and promoting sustainable trade and investment.

 She has a strong focus on applying research-driven and analytical methods to design impactful and implementable programs and strategies.
-Her clients including the World Bank, FCDO, TMEA, Trade & Development Bank, multinationals such as BASF and Amazon India, state and national governments in India.
+Her clients include the World Bank, FCDO, GIZ, UNIDO, TMEA, Trade & Development Bank, multinationals such as BASF and Amazon India, and state and national governments in India.

 At Triple Line, Saloni leads and executes projects in trade and industrial infrastructure, and offers her expertise in financial and economic modelling, project appraisal, conducting cost-benefit analysis and estimating economic rate of returns, application of Input-Output Tables (IOTs) to assess regional and global value chains, and among others.

 Saloni holds an MSc in Finance (Economic Policy) from the School of Oriental and African Studies and a BSc in Economics from the London School of Economics and Political Science.

-- Burundi, DRC, Kenya, Rwanda, South Sudan, Tanzania, Uganda
+- Burundi, DRC, Kenya, Rwanda, Somalia (desk based), South Sudan, Tanzania, Uganda

 - United States